 Our experiments are conducted on the Noisy Grid corpus [5] and the round one database of Clarity Prediction Challenge (CPC1) [30] which will be introduced in details in the next subsections.
 For both experiments, ensembles of six ASR models are employed to estimate uncertainty.
 As the entropy is supposed to be negatively correlated with intelligibility, negative entropy $-\mathcal{H}S$ is used for evaluation.
-In addition, we evaluate word correctness score (WCS), defined as the number of words that are correctly recognised divided by the total number of words in the utterance, from ensembles of ASR models.
+In addition, we also evaluate the WCS from ensembles of ASR models.